For Back to School, Apple will toss in a pair of AirPods with your Mac or iPad purchase

 Apple has released a guide to help with learning on the devices.
 The appropriately named "Quick Guides for Learning with Apple" will teach you how to use Screen Time, use pre-installed Apple apps for school or creative projects and even device organization.
 This way you can set time limits for games and streaming until the school work is complete.

-You can keep your eyes peeled to CNN Underscored for Apple deals as they happen --AirPods Pro just dropped to the lowest price ever –and for the full scoop on what’s next from Apple at WWDC on June 22.
+You can keep your eyes peeled to CNN Underscored for Apple deals as they happen --AirPods Pro just dropped to the lowest price ever --and for the full scoop on what's next from Apple at WWDC on June 22.

 Note: The prices above reflect the retailer's listed price at the time of publication.